firefly-iii/docs/docs/docs/firefly-iii/advanced-installation/authentication.md

-# Firefly III uses email addresses as user identifiers.
-When you're using an external authentication guard
-# that doesn't do this, Firefly III is incapable of emailing you.
-Messages sent to "Bill Gates" always fail.
-#
-# However, if you set this value, Firefly III will store the value from this header as the user's backup
-# email address and use it to communicate.
-So user "Bill Gates" could still have
-# the email address "bill@microsoft.com".

-TODO iets over dubbele users en het objectguid en domain field, zie #4862

-# It's impossible to log out users who's authentication is handled by an external system.
-# Enter a custom URL here that will force a logout (your authentication provider can tell you).
-# Setting this variable only works when AUTHENTICATION_GUARD != web
-#
-# CUSTOM_LOGOUT_URI=

-No more option for server type met komma mag

 # Authentication

 There are two ways to authenticate users.
 The settings to change these can be accessed through the `.env`-file in the root directory of your installation, or they can be changed through environment variables (Docker).

+In the following instructions the environment variables are referred to in all caps, like `EXAMPLE_VARIABLE`.

+!!! info
-*If an environment variable itself contains the* `=` *character, you must escape the entire value using quotes:*
+    If an environment variable itself contains the* `=` *character, you must escape the entire value using quotes:

 ```bash
 -e NORMAL_VAR=hello \